 Before we can talk about time saving techniques on the ACT math section, you need to understand the structure of the test.
 As you probably know, the test contains 4 sections – English, Math, Reading, Science, and a not-so-optional Writing section.

 Each section tests exactly one subject.
-There is no opportunity to come back to any one section once you started on another section.
-The good news is that this means you don’t have to make your brain jump between subjects, but this also means that math is the only subject tested on the ACT math section, so if you want to maximize your timing and score, you have to maintain focus.
+There is no opportunity to come back to any one section once you started another section.
+The good news is that this means that you don’t have to make your brain jump between subjects, but this also means that math is the only subject tested on the ACT math section.
+So, if you want to maximize your timing and score, you have to maintain focus.

 In order to determine your target score (both raw and scaled), take a practice test to set a benchmark of your current level.
 Next, determine what your target score should be based on the acceptance data of your target schools.
-(We have an article on determining your target score – coming soon).
+(We have an article to help you determine your target score).

 Once you have found what your target score goal is, below you will find advice on how to reach it.
-Please keep in mind that most of the time saving strategies apply to students with a variety of scoring levels, there are some specific strategies that will help students within specific current scoring categories.
+Please keep in mind that most of the time saving strategies will apply to students within a variety of scoring levels, and there are some specific strategies that will help students within specific current scoring categories.